-Scanning: You will probably want to be able to upload your handwritten work during exams, and maybe for the discussion questions (see below).
+Scanning: You will probably want to be able to upload your handwritten work for homework and exams.
 To do this, you will need to be able to scan your work, and upload it to your computer.
 If you don't have access to a scanner (they are sometimes built into all-in-one printers), you can use phone apps such as GeniusScan, TinyScanner, CamScanner, and AdobeScan.
 Please upload your work as a .pdf file.
 (Using your phone camera to take a picture leaves the document in a format that is harder for me to work with.)

-Communication: You can communicate with me during office hours via text chat, but it will probably be easier with audio and perhaps video.
-For audio, your computer will need at least a built-in microphone.
+Communication: To meaningfully participate in class discussions (see below), your computer will need at least a built-in microphone.
 To reduce feedback, it will be helpful (but not necessary) to have headphones, and sound quality is even better if those headphones also have a microphone.
+Your computer will need a camera if you want to be seen during class discussions, but this is not necessary.